 - Understand that not all key employees will want to take the risk of owning a business.
 Some prefer the security of a consistent paycheck.
 You’ll need to ensure your Rockstars and their significant other are both part of this conversation as a discrepancy between the two can create challenges moving forward.
 The key is to highlight both the risk and reward, ensuring all parties have a clear understanding.

 - Create an ownership/vesting plan where they can earn a portion of the business over time.
 Be sure to consult your legal counsel as this may require restructuring your non-compete agreement, business operating documents, and creating a shareholder agreement.

 A good transition is a gradual process of setting you, your employees, clients, and possible buyers up for success.
 Start thinking about valuation and planning your transition at least 2-5 years in advance.

 I work with a group of talented business transition professionals, each with our specific areas of expertise:

 We work together to ensure you get the most out of your business, properly plan for your financial future, and create the transition you desire.
 If you’re interested in learning more about how we can help prepare you and your business for an eventual exit, fill out my contact form or call me directly.

-Securities and advisory services offered through Royal Alliance Associates, Inc. (RAA), member FINRA/SIPC.
-RAA is separately owned and other entities and/ or marketing names, products or services referenced here are independent of RAA.
+Securities and investment advisory services offered through Osaic Wealth, Inc. member FINRA/SIPC.
+Osaic Wealth is separately owned and other entities and/or marketing names, products or services referenced here are independent of Osaic Wealth.